risc0/risc0/README.md

 is called the *host*.
 The guest and the host can communicate with each other during the execution of the method, but the host cannot modify the execution of the guest in any way, or the proof being generated will be invalid.
-During execution, the guest code can write to a special append only log called the *journal* that represents the official output of the computation.
+During execution, the guest code can write to a special append-only log called the *journal* that represents the official output of the computation.

 Presuming the method terminated correctly, a *receipt* is produced, which provides the proof of correct execution.
-This receipt consists of 3 parts: the method ID of the method run, the journal written during execution, and a blob of opaque cryptographic data called the *seal*.
+This receipt consists of 2 parts: the journal written during execution and a blob of opaque cryptographic data called the *seal*.

 The verifier can then verify the receipt and examine the log.
-If any tampering was done to the method ID, the journal, or the seal, the receipt will fail to verify.
-Additionally, it is cryptographically infeasible to generate a valid receipt unless the output of the journal is the exactly correct output for some valid execution of the method whose method ID is in the receipt.
+If any tampering was done to the journal or the seal, the receipt will fail to verify.
+Additionally, it is cryptographically infeasible to generate a valid receipt unless the output of the journal is the exactly correct output for some valid execution of the method whose method ID matches the receipt.
 In summary, the receipt acts as a zero knowledge proof of correct execution.

-Additionally, since the protocol is zero knowledge, the verifier cannot infer anything about the details of the execution or any data passed between the host and the guest (aside from what is implied by the data written to the journal and the correct execution of the code).
+Because the protocol is zero knowledge, the verifier cannot infer anything about the details of the execution or any data passed between the host and the guest (aside from what is implied by the data written to the journal and the correct execution of the code).